tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 - Pseudo file system: file systems whose files aren’t actually saved to disk but live in volatile memory and disappear when the machine shuts down

 It’s pretty simple to tell which partitions are used for pseudo files: if the file designation is `tmpfs` and the number of bytes reported in the Used column is 0, then the odds are you’re looking at a temporary rather than a normal file system.

+---

+There is a command called `lsblk` which stands for list block devices (an optical drive like a CD or DVD).

 ## Linking files